philipturner/transimpedance-amplifier/README.md

 I fixed the problem.
 Several pins of the potentiometers were disconnected, meaning the TIA feedback was likely disconnected.
 I changed the following variables to repair them:
 - Use the large (THT) tip instead of the small (SMT) tip.
 Yes, I specifically chose to solder the trimpots with the small tip because the lead diameters were small.
-- Use 370 °C instead of 350 °C for the soldering iron temperature.
+- Use 370°C instead of 350°C for the soldering iron temperature.
 The solder re-melted quite nicely, without applying any flux.

 I will now repeat yesterday's basic tests of the 330 MΩ transimpedance amplifier.